 Here’s where things get a little strange.
 When you boil the liquid any proteins are going to coagulate.
 That’s fancy-talk for “form a nasty scum on the top of the liquid”.
 There are several ways you can handle this.
 You can strain it, but frankly that’s a pain in the rear and you’re throwing away delicious meat protein.
 The protein also helps to thicken the liquid once it’s mixed in.

 How I handle it is with an immersion blender.
+I’m currently using the Breville immersion blender (I killed the one shown in the post).
 You can use any kitchen gadget with high shear, such as blender or food processor but here again the immersion blender saves the day.
 I usually season to taste and add some other liquid (this night I was feeling heavy cream.
 It was delicious).
 I have also made a roux and used it as a gravy (you still will need to immersion blend it due to the proteins).

 Slice your meat.
 Here’s the outside end after broiling.